lynxestudio/20170721-Sockets-Sample/README.md

 <div><b>Minimal TCP/IP Server</b></div>
 <p align="justify">
 The System.Net.Sockets.TcpListener class is used to create server applications.
 TcpListener provides a simple wrapper around the socket classes, here is a simple TCP Server that accepts a single client connection.</p>
-<div>To compile this program using mono, type the following command at your command prompt:</div>
+<div>To compile this program using dotnet, type the following command at your command prompt:</div>
 <pre>
-$ mcs /t:exe -out:SimpleTCPServer.exe SimpleTCPServer.cs
+$ dotnet build
 </pre>
 <div>And to run it, type this command line:</div>
 <pre>
-$mono SimpleTCPServer.exe
+$ dotnet run
 </pre>
 <div>And you’ll see the following output on your screen:</div><br>
 <div><b>Fig 1: Result of running the SimpleTCPServer program.</b></div><br>